 Can you imagine not paying broker commission splits?
 Can you picture building your own brand and hiring your own agents instead of building someone else’s?

+Broker Breakup helps Dallas TX real estate agents become brokers.
 We’re built on the foundation that agents should have the right to build their own brand.
 That means collecting 100% of your earned commissions.
-We also provide unparalleled support that fosters productivity and adds value to your business.
+We also provide unparalleled support to our Dallas-based LLC Broker Sponsorship clients that foster productivity and adds value to your business.